tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 <!--- Ming: Use of MultiRecord measures to measure improvement in QA and QC, repeated in 5.2.3 --->
 The framework expects that Quality Assurance is provided for through specification of a set of Measures defined to operate on a MultiRecord, and which specify a Response.result of COMPLETE or NOT_COMPLETE.
 A MultiRecord Measure may specify that it is COMPLETE if all instances of a SingleRecord Validation are COMPLIANT.

-For Quality Control, MultiRecord Measures may be defined to return a count of Response.value of COMPLIANT for validations, and thus can provide a measure of how fit a data set is for some purpose, and what sort of work would be required to make it fit for that purpose.
+For Quality Control, MultiRecord Measures may be defined to return a count of Response.result of COMPLIANT for validations, and thus can provide a measure of how fit a data set is for some purpose, and what sort of work would be required to make it fit for that purpose.

 For a simplied list of current terms, see the BDQ Core Quick Reference Guide {http://..........}.